Well, the windows & frames have for the time being, Won!

 But I could not find the button to push.

-Then after many tries, I pushed the same select button, twice and held it down.
+Then after many tries, I pushed the same select button, twice and held

 That was it.